liferay/liferay-docs/develop/tutorials/articles/liferay-faces-bridge-ui-components/04-using-the-portlet-param-ui-component.markdown

 # Using the portlet:param UI Component [](id=using-the-portletparam-ui-component)

-Liferay Faces Bridge component suite provides many Portlet 2.0 `UIComponent` tags that are useful for JSF development.
+The Liferay Faces Bridge component suite provides many Portlet 2.0 `UIComponent` tags that are useful for JSF development.
 In this tutorial, you'll learn about the `portlet:param` tag.

 The `portlet:param` tag lets you add a request parameter name=value pair when nested inside `portlet:actionURL`, `portlet:renderURL`, or `portlet:resourceURL`